Probabilistic approach to quantum separation effect for Feynman-Kac semigroup: Quantum separation for Feynman-Kac semigroups

-Hence there is no point to study the case $\beta \ge 2$ and we can assume that $\alpha > d-2$. \begin{proof} Note that by taking intersection of $K$ with a closed ball $\overline {B(x,1)}$ we can assume without loss of generality that the set $K$ is compact.
-Next note that it follows from \eqref{vol1} and \eqref{vol2} that if one takes $a >0$ such that $C_2/2 \ge a^{d-\alpha}C_1$ then for $C_3=C_2/2$
+\begin{proof} Note that by taking intersection of $K$ with a closed ball $\overline {B(x,1)}$ we can assume without loss of generality that the set $K$ is compact.
+Next note that it follows from \eqref{vol1} and \eqref{vol2} that if one takes $1> a >0$ such that $C_2/2 \ge a^{d-\alpha}C_1$ then for $C_3=C_2/2$

 Now for any $n\in \N$ we set

 where $a$ is the constant from estimate \eqref{vol3}.
 We define a sequence of random variables~$Z_n$ by the following formula.